tsatria03/CookyCraze/docks/readme.txt

 %win%    is replaced with the amount won.
 %score%  is replaced with the player's final score.
 %dealer% is replaced with the dealer's final score.
-%item%   is replaced with the name of the item being bet, for example coins or auto cookies.
+%item%   is replaced with the name of the item being bet, for example currency or auto cookies.

 natural_message
 Message spoken when the player hits a natural blackjack.